 Furthermore, pursuant to Chapter 24 of the DPM, § 2410.5, 47 D.C.
 Reg.
 2430 (2000) "[t]he composition of a competitive level shall be determined on similarity of the qualification requirements, including selective factors, to perform the major duties of the position successfully, the title and series of the positions, and other factors prescribed in this section and section 2411 of this chapter."
 Generally, an employee's position of record is shown through the issuance of an SF-50 Notification of Personnel Action.26 In this matter, all the employees in this competitive level including Employee, were designated as Forensic Scientist (Firearm & Toolmark Analyst)."
 Employee does not dispute this assertion.
 Employee was one (1) of eleven (11) employees with the same job title, grade, classification series, and sufficiently alike in qualification in this competitive level.
-Consequently, I find that because Employee could successfully perform the duties of the other ten (10) individuals in his competitive level, Employee was not the only Forensic Scientist within his competitive level, he was entitled to compete with the other ten (10) employees within his competitive level.
+Consequently, I find that because Employee could successfully perform the duties of the other ten (10) individuals in her competitive level, Employee was placed within the correct competitive level.
+Because Employee was not the only Forensic Scientist within her competitive level, she was entitled to compete with the other ten (10) employees within her competitive level.